Brown/Trinity Rep Instructors

 Carol Gill on FINDING FREEDOM

-MELISSA KIEVMAN (Directing) has directed and developed new plays at theaters including The La Jolla Playhouse, Syracuse Stage, Soho Rep, Atlantic Theater Company, Trinity Rep, TheaterworksUSA at the Lucille Lortel, Children’s Theater Company in Minneapolis, Hangar Theatre, O’Neill Theater Center, The Guthrie Lab, ACT Seattle, Roadworks in Chicago, Asolo Rep, Great Lakes Theater Festival/Cleveland Public, Ars Nova, The Divadelni Ostrov Festival in Prague and the Gate Theater, London.
-She is a member of Ensemble Studio Theater, an affiliated artist of New Georges, a Lincoln Center Lab alumna, a Drama League fellow, and recipient of the NEA/TCG Program for Directors.
-Kievman formerly served as Associate Artistic Director of New Dramatists, facilitating the development of hundreds of new plays and new music-theater pieces.
+MELISSA KIEVMAN (Creative Producer) has directed and developed new plays at theatres including The La Jolla Playhouse, Syracuse Stage, Soho Rep, Atlantic Theater Company, Trinity Rep, TheaterworksUSA at the Lucille Lortel, Children’s Theater Company in Minneapolis, Hangar Theatre, O’Neill Theater Center, The Guthrie Lab, ACT Seattle, Roadworks in Chicago, Asolo Rep, Great Lakes Theater Festival/Cleveland Public, Ars Nova, The Divadelni Ostrov Festival in Prague and the Gate Theater, London.
+She is a member of Ensemble Studio Theater, an affiliated artist of New Georges, a Wingspace member, a Lincoln Center Lab alumna, a Drama League fellow, and recipient of the NEA/TCG Program for Directors.
+Kievman formerly served as Associate Artistic Director of New Dramatists, facilitating the development of hundreds of new plays and new music-theatre pieces.
 She is currently Creative Producer for Brown University Writing Is Live and co-artistic director of Chekhov at Lake Lucille, an annual retreat and performance project in Rockland County, New York.
+She is a member of the 2017 cohort of artEquity.

 EUGENE LEE (Scene Design) originally made Providence his home because of his commitment to Trinity Repertory Company, where he has been designing since 1967.
 He designs frequently at Long Wharf Theatre, Arena Stage, Seattle Repertory Theatre, Goodman Theatre and The Public Theater.
 He holds BFA degrees from the Art Institute of Chicago and Carnegie Mellon, an M.F.A. from Yale Drama School, and three honorary doctorates.
 He has been the production designer for NBC’s Saturday Night Live since 1974.
 He has won many awards including three Tony Awards, the Drama Desk Award, the Outer Critics’ Circle Award, the American Theatre Wing’s Design Award, the Lucille Lortel Award, the Pell Award, the Elliot Norton Prize for Sustained Excellence, and the NCTF’s Theatre Artist Award.
 He has been inducted into the New York Theatre Hall of Fame.
 He is currently represented not only on Broadway, but also nationally and internationally, by the musical Wicked.
 He is a Visiting Professor at Brown University’s Oenslager Studios, which he founded.
 He lives with his wife Brooke in Providence, where they raised their two sons.

-JUDE SANDY (Movement and Embodiment Practice), a proud alumnus of the Brown/Trinity Rep M.F.A.
-Program in Acting, is a member of Trinity Rep’s resident acting company, where he has choreographed for numerous productions and appeared in Oklahoma!, To Kill a Mockingbird, Blues for Mister Charlie, A Christmas Carol, A Raisin in the Sun, and Paris by Night.
-As a dance and movement artist, he has created and directed performance works for college and high school students, and collaborated on physically-driven productions off-broadway and in New York City’s independent theater scene.
-He has taught master repertory for the American Dance Legacy Initiative and been a faculty member at New York State Summer Schools for the Arts (School of Dance).
-Jude was a member of the original Broadway company of War Horse at Lincoln Center Theater, has toured North America, performed regionally at Guthrie Theater and Shakespeare Theatre Company, and served as movement and assistant director for productions at Cleveland Play House.
+JUDE SANDY (Movement and Embodiment Practice), a 2009 graduate of the Brown/Trinity Rep M.F.A.
+Program in Acting, is in his second season as a resident actor with Trinity Rep. As a movement and dance artist, he has choreographed for numerous Trinity Rep productions, created works for college and high school students, and collaborated on physically-driven productions in New York City’s off-Broadway and independent theatre scenes.
+An alumnus of American Dance Festival, he has taught master repertory for American Dance Legacy Initiative and was a faculty member at New York State Summer Schools for the Arts (School of Dance).
+He was a member of the original Broadway company of War Horse at Lincoln Center Theater, has toured North America, performed regionally at the Guthrie Theater and Shakespeare Theatre Company, and served as movement and assistant director for productions at Cleveland Play House.
+Jude matriculated from Brown in 2005 with an A.B. in Africana Studies.
+He is on the theatre faculty at Connecticut College and is co-founder of Denizen Arts: a multidisciplinary, African diaspora-based creative collaboration, conceived in 2016 with dance/performance artist yon Tande.

 ANNE SCURRIA (Acting) has been a member of Trinity Rep’s resident acting company since 1979.
 Her roles have included: Amanda, The Glass Menagerie; Ma Joad, The Grapes of Wrath; The Homebody, Homebody/ Kabul; Vivian Bearing, Wit; Martha, Who’s Afraid of Virginia Woolf?; Mrs. Warren, Mrs. Warren’s Profession; Lady Macbeth; Titania, A Midsummer Night’s Dream; and Ebenezer Scrooge, A Christmas Carol.
 She has also appeared at New York’s Public Theater, Circle Rep, Arena Stage, Intiman Theater, Long Wharf Theater, American Repertory Theater, Williamstown Theater Festival, Actor’s Theater of Louisville ‘s Humana Festival, Speakeasy Theater, Lyric Stage and Perseverance Theater.
 Her television work includes Olive Kitteridge and The Brotherhood.
 Anne is a graduate of the Trinity Rep Conservatory and has been a faculty member since 1992.